-Democrats in Trump impeachment trial resort to graphic video of police under attack
+Dems in Trump trial use graphic video of Capitol attack; Trump lawyers' video shows 'lust' for impeachment

 A 13-minute video of Trump's words and subsequent violence at the Capitol started the trial